milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Report to Ingram.md

 Emi: "(Should I ask him?)"

 Emi: "(Oh, but I should also let him know about how I ran into Kai, Akira and Annelise earlier. )"

-Emi: "(What should I tell him. . .?)"